 The two energy islands are based on the same concept, where offshore wind farms are connected to electrotechnical facilities on the islands, but they will not be entirely identical.
 The energy island in the Baltic Sea will be established on Bornholm, which means that the electrotechnical equipment that will allow the collection and distribution of the energy from the offshore wind turbines will be located on land.
 The island in the North Sea, however, will be an artificial island specifically built for that purpose.
 This decision to add a new island to the Danish map was reached by the parties to the agreement of 4 February 2021.
 You can read more about both energy islands further down the page.

-The energy islands collect electricity from offshore wind farms in the North and Baltic seas.
-The Danish Energy Agency.
+Concept diagram of the energy islands collecting electricity from offshore wind farms in the North and Baltic seas (©The Danish Energy Agency)